How To Help A Dog’s Upset Stomach

 July 09, 2020 | 3 min read

 Updated: September 29, 2022

 Summary: If you're wondering "what helps a dog's upset stomach?", then you're in the right place, pet parent.
 In this blog, learn the signs of a dog's upset stomach and how to help...

 Just like it is for us, an occasional upset stomach can be a totally normal thing for your pooch to experience.
 However, the main difference is we can communicate out loud when our belly is playing up, and your poor pup can’t.

 So, it’s important for any pet parent to recognize the signs of upset stomach in dogs.
-That way you'll be able to find the cause, learn a preventative, and know what to do if a tempestuous tummy occurs…
+That way you'll be able to find the cause, and know what to do if a tempestuous tummy occurs…

-The signs of upset stomach in dogs are very similar to a human’s.
+The signs of an upset stomach in dogs are very similar to a human’s.
 They include:

 - Eating grass

 - Excessive gulping

 - Lack of energy or enthusiasm